shamim0754/AlgorithmDatastructure/readme.md

    - Graph
    - much more

+### Algorithm ###
+An algorithm is a procedure having well defined steps for solving a particular problem

+The major categories of algorithms are given below:
+1. Sort Algorithm: Sorting the items inside a data structure either acending or decending.
+2. Search Algorithm : Searching the items inside a data structure.
+3. Delete Algorithm : Delere the items from a data structure.
+4. Insert Algorithm :  Inserting an item inside a data structure.
+4. Update Algorithm :  Updating an item inside a data structure.

+### Characteristics of an Algorithm ###

+1. Input: An algorithm must have 0 or well defined inputs.
+2. Output: An algorithm must have 1 or well defined outputs, and should match with the desired output.
+3. Feasibility: An algorithm must be terminated after the finite number of steps.
+4. Independent: An algorithm must have step-by-step directions which is independent of any programming code.
+5. Unambiguous: An algorithm must be unambiguous and clear.
+Each of their steps and input/outputs must be clear and lead to only one meaning.

 ### Stack ###

 A stack is an abstract data type (ADT), commonly used in most programming languages.
 It is named stack as it behaves like a real-world stack, for example − deck of cards or pile of plates etc. <br>
 Stack can only access the top element of a stack hence it is called LIFO(Last-in-first-out) like data structure
 <h4>Operation</h4>